abe-winter/abe-winter.github.io/_posts/2020-04-13-new-mutiny.md

 * States investing in local production capacity to maintain supply chain (rather than relying on cross-state networks to fill gaps in international supply chains; subtle difference)
 * States develop institutions to gap-fill non-performing federal institutions (leads to jurisdictional squabbles)

+### Side-taking

+* Leaders of other countries or international institutions taking sides in arguments between states & the federal government (serious if on scientific issues, *very* serious if on political issues)
+* High-profile firings for loyalty reasons rather than performance, resignations for moral reasons (both have been happening for years now).
+In particular, firing of key technocrats who poll high in public trust
+* Rioting over important policy questions (esp reopening timeline or $ aid), especially if used as a proxy war between state & feds via side-taking, especially if armed forces are used to dispel riots, *especially* if other armed forces are sent in to defend.
+Farfetched?
+It's happened: Orval Faubus (yes real person) used his executive power to mobilize his state's National Guard.
+The president saw his Guard units and raised him the 101st Airborne (after the mayor of Little Rock asked the president to assist).
+The Guard units were federalized.
+Faubus still won reelection for governor.
+The president's orders to the guard began: "Our mission is to enforce the orders of the federal courts".
+Checks and balances are a good thing.

 ### Military stuff

 * Breakdowns in civil-military relations, or command and control.
 Desertion, insubordination.
 This is more impactful at higher levels.
 Statements by retired generals feature in here as well.